google/comprehensive-rust/src/async/futures.md

 }
 ```

-An async function returns an `impl Future`, and an async block evaluates to an
-`impl Future`.
-It's also possible (but uncommon) to implement `Future` for your
+An async function returns an `impl Future`.
+It's also possible (but uncommon) to
-own types.
-For example, the `JoinHandle` returned from `tokio::spawn` implements
+implement `Future` for your own types.
+For example, the `JoinHandle` returned
-`Future` to allow joining to it.
+from `tokio::spawn` implements `Future` to allow joining to it.

-The `.await` keyword, applied to a Future, causes the current async function or
+The `.await` keyword, applied to a Future, causes the current async function to
-block to pause until that Future is ready, and then evaluates to its output.
+pause until that Future is ready, and then evaluates to its output.

 <details>

-* The `Future` and `Poll` types are conceptually quite simple, and implemented as
+* The `Future` and `Poll` types are implemented exactly as shown; click the
-  such in `std::task`.
+  links to show the implementations in the docs.

 * We will not get to `Pin` and `Context`, as we will focus on writing async
   code, rather than building new async primitives.
 Briefly: